 In fact, all crimes can be falsely reported and there is no evidence that reports of sexual assaults are more likely to be false than other reports of other crimes.
 The sparse research is inconclusive: some find that sexual crimes are more often reported falsely, some find less.
 So Veitch is on shaky ground suggesting that the college has a right to treat reports of sexual assault as hypothetical.
 Moreover, the OxyAlert system is not judge and jury.
 In all cases — whether it informs the community about a mugging, a stolen car, or a sexual assault — it simply states that there has been a report.

 While I will admit that sexual assault is often complicated, this is a very black-and-white issue.
 Sexual assault is a crime, Occidental has a system for alerting people to reports of crime, when a person reports the crime of sexual assault, that report should be included in this system.
 To do otherwise is to allow college policy to be driven by the belief that women are uniquely untrustworthy and prone to malicious lies.
-That is bias against women, plain and simple.Lisa Wade is a professor at Occidental College.
+That is bias against women, plain and simple.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.